stargazer/django-firestone/README.md

  * Multiple authentication methods per handler
  * Does it make more sense to define authentication method per HTTP method, for each handler?
 For example, have a decorator for each action method view that defines whether this requires an authentication, and if yes, which one.
+* More authentication methods - Http Signature authentication
+* Enable/disable BULK-POST, Plural-PUT and Plural-DELETE explicitly
 * Ordering, slicing, filtering
+* ModelHahdler should be able to output fake fields

 ## Design decisions